 The number of competitors on the market and their respective market position.

 Depending on the parties' market position, market share stability over time, barriers to entry, potential competition, buyer power and product characteristics (such as stage in product life cycle) may all be relevant to the assessment of the restrictive effect the joint venture may have on competition.

 The Commission's case law reflects that the scale of a joint venture's effects on competition depends on a number of factors (see box, Checklist: the effect of a joint venture on competition).

-In 2010, the Commission opened an Article 101 investigation into an iron ore production joint venture between BHP Billiton and Rio Tinto.
+By way of example, in 2010, the Commission opened an Article 101 investigation into an iron ore production joint venture between BHP Billiton and Rio Tinto.
 The two companies (the second and third largest global producers of iron ore) had agreed to establish a production joint venture covering the entirety of both companies' Western Australian iron ore assets.
 The Commission examined whether the joint venture would have a negative effect on competition on the worldwide market for seaborne iron ore.
 However, this investigation was closed after the transaction was abandoned (see Legal update, Commission closes Article 101 investigation into proposed joint venture between BHP Billiton and Rio Tinto ( www.practicallaw.com/4-504-1319) ).